Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Click to perform one of the following tasks:

-- Log off: close all active user sessions
+- Log off: closes all active user sessions

-- Hibernate: put the system in hibernation mode
+- Hibernate: puts the system in hibernation mode

-- Shut Down: shut down Windows and turn off the system
+- Shut Down: shuts down Windows and turns off the system

 Restrictions are separated into different sections.
 Check the desired restrictions and click Apply to activate them.
 Click Undo to remove restrictions completely.
 If sync is enabled, restrictions will be synchronized with other installations.
 Check the control center for details.

 Restrictions affect all users.
-But Windows administrators can be excluded by enabling the Exclude Windows administrators after log on option in Settings.
+Windows administrators can be excluded, with caveats, by enabling the Exclude Windows administrators option in Settings.
+Also note that some restrictions may require you to log off or reboot.

 |Hide the desktop||Hides desktop icons and disables desktop context menus.|